 Step 6.
 Finally you need to make the slave router work alongside the primary router by giving it a fixed IP address which the primary router will recognise and work with.

 Head to the LAN setup page (or simialr) and give the router an IP address in the same range as the IP addresses given out by my main router, but outside of the range that is automatically assigned by DHCP.
 Dynamic Host Communications Protocol is the process by which a device issues IP addresses to equipment on the network.
 You need to stop the slave router giving out IP addresses to devices, leaving that task in the hands of the primary router.

 Disable DHCP by un-ticking it on the relevant configuration page.
 To assign a fixed IP address, let's assume the main router has an address of 192.168.1.1 and that it's setup to to issue addresses - by DHCP - between 192.168.1.2 and 192.168.1.49.
 Give the slave router an IP address of 192.168.1.50.
 Remember this address as you might need it to access this router later.

 On each configuration page, confirm your choices by clicking ‘save settings’ at the bottom of each page as you go.
 Remember, too, that once you've change the router's IP address you will have to wait for it to reboot, and then access it by typing the new IP address into your browser's address bar.

+Step 7.
 Now we are ready to connect it all together.
 The ideal way to connect two routers together is with a long network cable.
-However, this is usually impractical so the best alternative it to use powerline networking adapters.
+However, this is usually impractical so the best alternative is to use powerline networking adapters.

 These work by using the mains power cables in your walls and floors to act as network cables as well as passing electricity through them.
 They work only on ring mains which are all connected back to a single consumer unit (fuse box).
 If you have two separate buildings or an extension which has its own electricity supply and meter, then powerline adapters aren't going to work.